Ahdeyyy/Ahdeyyy/README.md

 Welcome to my github profile 👋

-🌱 I’m currently learning backend web development with django and go
+🌱 I’m currently learning backend web development with go and javascript

 📫 How to reach me: [twitter](https://twitter.com/ahdeyy21)